keu/docs/astro/cli/astro-deployment-delete.md

 Delete a Deployment on Astro.
 This command is functionally identical to deleting a Deployment via the Cloud UI.

-When you run `astro deployment delete`, you are prompted to select from a list of Deployments that you have access to across Workspaces.
+When you run `astro deployment delete`, you are prompted to select from a list of Deployments that you have access to within your Workspace.
 You can bypass this prompt and specify a Deployment name or ID in the command.
-To retrieve a Deployment ID, go to your Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
-You can also find a Deployment ID or name by running `astro deployment list`.
+To retrieve a Deployment ID, go to the Deployment information page in the Cloud UI and copy the value after the last `/` in the URL.
+You can also run `astro deployment list` to find a Deployment ID or name.

 :::info